nimbal/nimbalwear/README.md

 # nimbalwear

-nimbalwear is the NiMBaLWear data processing pipeline.
-This pipeline is used to process data from wearable sensors.
+nimbalwear is an open source toolkit for processing data from wearable sensors.

 This package is pre-release and should not be distributed outside the NiMBaLWear team.
 Additional functionality and documentation will be provided in subsequent releases.

 # Contents

-- `nwpipeline` is the actual nwpipeline package.
-This package contains `class NWPipeline`, which represents an instance of the pipeline and contains methods that process data and move it through the pipeline.
+- Under construction

 # Installation

-To install the latest release of nwpipeline directly from GitHub using pip, run the following line in terminal or console:
+To install the latest release of nimbalwear directly from GitHub using pip, run the following line in terminal or
+console:

 `pip install git+https://github.com/nimbal/nimbalwear`

 To install a specific release, insert `@v#.#.#` after the repository name replacing with the tag associated with that release.
 For example:

 `pip install git+https://github.com/nimbal/nimbalwear@v1.0.0`

 # Package Dependency

-To include the latest release of nwpipeline as a dependency in your Python package, include the following line in `setup.py` or include the string within the list alongside your other dependencies:
+To include the latest release of nimbalwear as a dependency in your Python package, include the following line in `setup.py` or include the string within the list alongside your other dependencies:

 `install_requires=['nimbalwear@git+https://github.com/nimbal/nimbalwear@[version]']`

 To include a specific release, replace `[version]` with the tag associated with that release.

 # Changes by version

+v0.16.0
+- added autocalibration of accelerometers
+- added relevant functions from  nwdata, nwnonwear, nwgait, nwsleep, nwactivity, and nwapp as data.py, nonwear.py, gait.py, sleep.py, activity.py and app.py modules
+- tidy sync outputs
+- add option to provide alternative settings.json file
+- new processing log for each collection
+- output settings to log

 v0.15.2
 - update to nwdata v0.9.2 (must faster file reading and writing)